 If this is something that you would like to learn about in more detail, I would recommend the book, ‘Having Difficult Conversations’.
 It’s a game-changer.

 The intention around this practice is to open to ourselves and our experiences.
 This is characterised by meditating on no-self.
 Our thoughts and emotions don’t belong to us, they arise in our experience.
-What belongs to us is how we choose to respond.
 There are a few practices that help us realise this:

 - Notice that our thoughts and emotions are arising and passing without us doing anything, they are being evoked by the environment we are in.
 We aren’t creating them.